 - Solo Duet: Lampshaded by Guido during his "I Am" Song as he sings how much he'd "like another me to travel along with myself/I would like to be able to sing a duet with myself."

 - Swing Low, Sweet Harriet: In the film, Carla makes use of a swing during "A Call From The Vatican".
 Given that she's wearing lingerie, Fanservice is most definitely intended.

 - Troubled Production: In-universe.
 The production of Guido's future masterpiece Italia is, to put it very mildly, a living hell: no script, no cast, outrageous sets and costumes, and one crazy director.

-- You Can Leave Your Hat On: Luisa's movie song "Take It All" has her stripping off to her underwear as she breaks things off with Guido.
+- You Can Leave Your Hat On: Luisa's movie song "Take It All" has her stripping off to her underwear (ending in Toplessness from the Back) as she breaks things off with Guido.